emregoynugur/PolicyOBDA/README.md

 * The goal is to notify the adult resident *Bob* without violating the sound policy.

+#### How to run

+If the dependencies described in the prerequisites section are installed, simply running  `SmartHome.java` file is sufficient to execute this scenario.
+The resources used in this example can be found under the `/resources/use_cases/smart_home/` folder.

 #### Workflow

 1. The application copies its **configuration file** to the project's folder, starts an **in-memory H2 database** instance, and populates it.